kosmo-us/speed-math/readme.md

 ## How to run:

 - Download this repo directly or <code>git clone https://github.com/kosmo-us/speed-math.git</code>
-- Move to "app" directory
+- Change to "app" directory
 - Excute <code>python main.py</code> in your terminal